 Comment cards completed by patients included comments about how professional the staff were and treatments were always explained in a language they could understand.
-Another person commented that staff were very sensitive to their anxieties.
+The majority of the patients commented that they felt completely involved in the care and treatment and the aptitude of the dentist.